 - a.
-Verify that there is a high resistance (>1000 Ohms) from the line to neutral. - Verify that there is a low resistance from the neutral to ground at the load connections. - c.
+Verify that there is a high resistance (>1000 Ohms) from the line to neutral.
+[2] to [6] - Verify that there is a low resistance from the neutral to ground at the load connections.
+[6] to [ground] - c.
 With the generator still not running, close the generator circuit breaker at the generator.
 Verify that there is a now a low resistance from line to neutral where the generator windings are now connected across the circuit. - Verify that there is still a high resistance from neutral to ground and neutral to line at the shore power plug. - Set the Selector switch to OFF, turn the shore power breaker to OFF, and leave the load panel circuit breakers in the OFF position.
-Complete the mounting of the switch. - Test the third source in a similar manner.
-Set your multimeter to volts.
+Complete the mounting of the switch. - Set your multimeter to volts.